 In September 1998, the Company significantly scaled back its manufacturing operations as a result of lower demand domestically and internationally for MUSE.
-Current production is significantly below capacity for the plant resulting in a higher unit cost, and the Company expects that the gross margin from the sale of MUSE will be less predictable in future periods, which may cause greater volatility in the Company's results of operations and financial condition.
+Production is currently significantly below capacity for the plant resulting in a higher unit cost, and the Company expects that the gross margin from the sale of MUSE will be lower in future periods, which will have a material adverse affect on the Company's business, financial condition and results of operations.